rancher/rancher.github.io/rancher/v1.2/en/rancher-services/storage-service/index.md

     external: true
 ```

 If a volume by the name of `bar` is not found at the environment level when launching this stack, then an error will be thrown.
-Environment scoped volumes cam only be removed from the UI.
+Environment scoped volumes can only be removed from the UI.